Go in-depth with:

-- Never zoom when the camera is on speed
+Why you should never zoom when the camera is moving.

-- Always tell your story in one frame
+Why you should always tell your story in one frame.

 However, merely defining cinematography as an art form is mildly misleading.
 Making films is not just a special kind of art.
 True, it's part of it, but there is so much more to it.

 Much like languages, it takes years to cultivate.
 If you've ever tried to learn French, you know the struggle is real.
 A skilled cinematographer needs to be able to communicate various techniques used to capture the shots.

 Technical speaking, cinematography is the art and science of recording light either electronically onto an image sensor or chemically onto film.
 It's taking a series of shots and form them into a cohesive narrative.
 Cinematography composes each shot and considers where everything in the frame demands attention.

 The difference between photography and cinematography

 Both activities end with "graphy," and I would say that's the place, they share the most resemblance.

 Photography may be a complete work in itself; cinematography entails dealing with relations between shots and a group of shots.